clemsos/writings/_quora/2014-07-16-What-relevance-does-the-subject-of-history-hold-in-the-current-world-led-by-science-and-technology.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What relevance does the subject of history hold in the current world led by science and technology? - Quora
+    What relevance does the subject of history hold in the current world led by science and technology? - Quora
 ---